SaatvikChauhan/JIIT-Shelf/README.md

 ## 🚀 Features

 - 🎓 Study Material Access<br>
-  Get organized lectures, PYQs, tutorials, and reference content.
+  Get organized lectures, PYQs, tutorials, and reference content for your selected branch and semester.

 - 🧮 SGPA Estimator Tool<br>
   Just select your branch and semester and enter your obtained marks.
 The tool will estimate your likely SGPA for that semester.